alevinval/vendor-go/README.md

 This tool allows users to install, manage and update dependencies.
 See the [example](example/) to see how it works.

+## Features

+* Local caching of repositories: speeds up the installation and update commands since a full clone is not required every time.

+* Highly customizable tool: develop your custom presets, adapt, and standardize the vendoring process to your needs.

+* Parallelized vendoring process

 ## Usage

-1. `vending init` initialises a `.vendor.yml` file in the working directory
+* `vending init` initializes a `.vendor.yml` file in the working directory
-3. `vending add` adds a dependency in the `.vendor.yml` file
+* `vending add` adds a dependency in the `.vendor.yml` file
-5. `vending install` downloads and vending the vendor the specified dependencies
+* `vending install` downloads and vendors the vendor the specified dependencies
-   1. The first time this command is executed, it will generate a `.vendor-lock.yml` which keeps track of the locked reference that has been vendored (eg. a specific commit)
+   * The first time this command is executed, it will generate a `.vendor-lock.yml` which keeps track of the locked reference that has been vendored (eg. a specific commit)
-   2. If the lock file is already present, it will vendor the depencies locked to whatever reference the dependency is locked at
+   * Once the lock file already exists, it vendors dependencies at the specified locked reference.
-6. `vending update` ignores the `vendor-lock.yml` and fetches newest dependencies according to the refname that is specified in the `.vendor.yml` file
+* `vending update` ignores the `vendor-lock.yml` and fetches newest dependencies according to the refname that is specified in the `.vendor.yml` file